BossFogg/quick-session/README.md

 #### 3. Optional configuration:

-You can also set a custom expiry time for your sessions:
+You can also set a custom expiry time (in milliseconds) for your sessions:
 ````
-qSession.expireTime = 2000000; //Default 1800000
+qSession.expireTime = 2000000; //Default 600000000
 ````

 And that's it!
 Quick Session is ready to use.